-Before I came to Australia, I had never owned a car.
+Before I came to Oz, I had never owned a car.

 In the UK, it seemed an expensive and pointless purchase.
 Who needs the hassle of shelling out for insurance, and spending loads on petrol?

-But in Oz, buying a car is a necessity a lot of the time.
+But in Australia, buying a car is a necessity a lot of the time.

-So now here I am, the proud owner of a (now somewhat battered) little Kia Rio.
-It runs great, despite its run-in with a hefty kangaroo, and it has seen more than 5000 kilometres of Australian highway.
-I can’t believe how easy the whole process of buying, insuring and running the car has been.
+But then there I was, the proud owner of an (eventually somewhat battered) little Kia Rio.
+It ran great, despite its run-in with a hefty kangaroo, and it saw more than 5000 kilometres of Australian highway.
+I couldn’t believe how easy the whole process of buying, insuring and running the car was.

-So, I thought I’d put together an in-depth guide on how the whole thing works, from finding a vehicle, to filling out the paperwork, to transferring the registration.
+So, I thought I’d put together an in-depth guide on how the whole thing works, from buying a second hand vehicle, to filling out the paperwork, to transferring the registration.

 For every.
 Single.
 State.

-This guide will also apply if you are looking to get a camper van, of course – the costs will just probably be higher!
+This guide will also apply if you are looking to buy a second hand camper van, of course – the costs will just probably be higher!

-Before you buy a car, it is useful to have a general idea of how the system works.
+Before buying a used vehicle in Australia, it is useful to have a general idea of how the system works.

 I’m not gonna lie, I found the whole thing hugely intimidating before I actually bought my car.
 I didn’t even know what a “rego” was.